HIAS-RCEES-FuLab/CaPFAS/README.md

 ## Software Requirements

 CaPFAS was developed using PyCharm 2024.3.4 with Python 3.9.
-The required Python dependencies are provided in the `requirements` file.
+The required Python dependencies are provided in the `requirements.txt` file.

 The dependencies can be installed using the following command: